arsduo/koala/readme.md

     # Again from anywhere in the project directory:
     LIVE=true rake spec

 Important Note: to run the live tests, you have to provide some of your own data in spec/fixtures/facebook_data.yml: a valid OAuth access token with publish\_stream, read\_stream, and user\_photos permissions and an OAuth code that can be used to generate an access token.
-You can get thisdata at the OAuth Playground; if you want to use your own app, remember to swap out the app ID, secret, and other values.
+You can get this data at the OAuth Playground; if you want to use your own app, remember to swap out the app ID, secret, and other values.
 (The file also provides valid values for other tests, which you're welcome to swap out for data specific to your own application.)